preciousajorgba/Real_time_Binance_Trading_Bot_with_SMS_notification/README.md

 4. Whenever the bot make a profit of 0.3% in a 1 minute timeframe, it automatically sells it and starts watching for another 0.3% profit.

-5. It closes the position fully when K < D or the last candle is on a downtrend
+5. It closes the position fully when K < D or the last candle is on a downtrend.

 6.Whenever it take an action, an SMS notification is sent to your phone.

-7. The idea is to make some profit daily and accummulating over time.
+7.The idea is to make some profit daily and accummulating over time.

 8. It's more profitable in higher time-frames like 4h,1d etc

-7. for more info, your can send an email @preciousajorgba@gmail.com
+9. for more info, your can send an email @preciousajorgba@gmail.com